Information for Parents

-The results will be available to view on the Student and Parent Portal on Results days.
+A level and GCSE results will be available to view on the Student and Parent Portal on Results days.
 If a student is unable to view the Portal they can provide a stamped addressed envelope so that they can be posted later that day.

 Results are confidential to the students so we do not give out information about results over the phone.
-A nominated person may collect results on behalf of a student provided that we have written evidence of this arrangement and proof of identity, if needed.
+A nominated person may collect results on behalf of a student provided we have written evidence of this arrangement and proof of identity, if needed.

 All Boards offer the possibility of reviewing papers and are able to return ‘photocopy or original scripts’.
 Exam boards charge for these services and we pass this cost on to students.
 The full details of fees and deadlines for Post Results Services can be found on the Exams Section of Learnzone.

 BTEC certificates are produced by the Exam Boards by September each year.
 Students may collect these certificates from the Exams Office (between 9am and 3pm) from the second week of the Autumn term.
 They should bring the confirmation of unit grades which should have been issued to them by their Programme Leader.

 A level and GCSE certificates are issued by Exam boards at the end of October, after the national deadline for review enquiries.
 These certificates can be collected from the Exams Office from the third week in November following results in August (between 9am and 3pm).

 Certificates are not routinely posted.
 If students are unable to collect their certificates personally, or have not nominated someone to collect them on their behalf, they can be posted by Recorded Delivery.
 If this option is preferred, students should purchase a boarded envelope from Reprographics, self-addressed and given to Exams Office before they leave College.